uibk-dps-teaching/ps_os_2021/exercise02/README.md

 ## Task 1

-Implement the first part of a module (`bstree.h`, `bstree.c`) providing a sorted binary tree for integers.
+Implement the first part of a module (`bstree.h`, `bstree.c`) providing a sorted binary tree for numeric values of type `value_t`.
 With your implementation it should be possible to:

 1. Create and destroy a tree: `bstree_create()` and `bstree_destroy()`.
 2. Insert values in the tree: `bstree_insert()`.